parrt/msds501/projects/enron.md

 ## Exploring email traffic

-Fill out the notebook file called `enron.ipynd` located in the root of your repository so that it includes the explorations and visualizations mentioned in this section.
-Please begin with the [notebook starter kit](https://github.com/parrt/msds501/blob/master/projects/enron.ipynb).
+Your next goal is to copy the [enron.ipynb notebook starter kit](https://github.com/parrt/msds501/blob/master/projects/enron.ipynb) into the root of your repository.
+Then, fill it out so that it includes the explorations and visualizations mentioned in this section.

 ### Email traffic over time